 Herbs have a plethora of uses, and there is a little bit of something out there for everyone when it comes to the plant kingdom (so long as you get the go-ahead from a trusted professional before attempting).
-If you suffer from achy, stiff muscles, there are many herbs out there that can provide you with relief.
-In this article, we will be focusing on the herbs that help with stiffness and pain and are good for topical use.
-We will be walking you through the information that you need to make your own homemade herbal massage oils for symptom relief.
+If you suffer from achy, stiff muscles, there are many herbs out there that might provide you with relief.
+In this article, we will be focusing on the herbs that are believed to help with stiffness and are good for topical use.

 The Infused Herbal Massage Oils Basics

 Infused oils are sold at health and wellness stores throughout the world with a hefty price tag.
 This may have led you to believe that the process of making them is complicated.
 It’s actually very, very simple.
-When you purchase an infused massage oil at the store, you are paying for the manufactures time and knowledge.
-With a little bit of information and patience, you can have your own for a fraction of the cost in four to six weeks.
+When you purchase an infused massage oil at the store, you are paying for the manufactures time.
+With some patience, you can have your own for a fraction of the cost in four to six weeks.

 - Kava Kava

-- When infused into a carrier oil, a combination of Kava Kava root and Lavender is excellent for those who suffer from stiffness as a result of carrying emotional tension in the body.
+- Kava Kava root and Lavender might be useful for stiffness as a result of carrying emotional tension in the body.

-- A blend of Cayenne and Peppermint makes a great alternative to some of the warming/cooling, all-purpose pain salves found on the store shelves, but without all of the chemicals.
-This blend is useful for general pain relief and stiffness.
+- A blend of Cayenne and Peppermint is said to be a great alternative to some of the warming/cooling, all-purpose pain salves found on the store shelves.

 How to Infuse Oils

 The first step is to decide on a carrier oil to use.
-Some great choices are jojoba, rose hip seed, sunflower, apricot seed, and avocado oil.
-Any oil that is healthy for the skin will work well, but some oils have different consistencies than others, which is why you should test a small amount of the oil on your skin before moving forward.
+Some great choices are jojoba, rosehip seed, sunflower, apricot seed, and avocado oil.
+Any oil that is healthy for the skin should work well, but some oils have different consistencies than others, which is why you should test a small amount of the oil on your skin before moving forward.
 This step is also important to check for potential allergies/adverse reactions.